Product

 Subscription trials come in various forms.
 For example, you can offer a forever-free plan with limited capabilities, where additional features can be unlocked with an upgrade.

 Spotify is one example of this tiered pricing model.
-The basic plan is free, whereas additional features such as cutting out advertisements, offline downloads, and unlimited song skips require an upgrade to their premium plan.
-This is effective because users immediately get a taste of what the service can offer, while being constantly reminded of how much more enjoyment they could be getting from the premium plan.
+The basic plan is free, whereas additional features such as removing advertisements, offline downloads, and unlimited song skips require an upgrade to the premium plan.
+This is effective because users immediately get a taste of what the service can offer while being constantly reminded of how much more enjoyment they could be getting from the premium plan.

-Another type of trial provides full access to the software, but limits this access to a single user, knowing that most businesses require multiple user access.
+Another type of trial provides full access to the software but limits it to a single user, knowing that most businesses require multiple-user access.

-If you’re looking to create further incentives for your trial subscribers to sign up to your paid plans, special deals such as limited-time offers and promo codes could push them to make a purchasing decision.
-And once your begin offering free trials, be sure to track your trial conversion rate.
+If you’re looking to create further incentives for your trial subscribers to sign up for your paid plans, special deals such as limited-time offers and promo codes could push them to make a purchasing decision.
+Once you begin offering free trials, be sure to track your trial conversion rate.

 Increase lead generation

-Investing resources into generating viable leads is an essential means of attracting new customers.
+Investing resources into generating viable leads is essential to attracting new customers.

 Various lead generation methods exist, some more resource-intensive than others.
-Nothing beats elbow grease and targeted marketing strategies sent directly to your ideal customer profiles, however, some of this legwork can be done through automation tools such as lead generation quizzes.
+Nothing beats elbow grease and targeted marketing strategies sent directly to your ideal customer profiles; however, automation tools such as lead generation quizzes can do some of this legwork.

-If you’re still stuck, here are some alternative marketing strategies to try out.
+If you’re still stuck, here are some alternative marketing strategies.

 3. Your marketing budget is being misallocated

-Are you spending a lot on marketing your SaaS but aren’t seeing adequate returns?
+Are you spending a lot on marketing your SaaS but not seeing adequate returns?

-There are a number of marketing mistakes many SaaS companies commit.
+There are several marketing mistakes many SaaS companies commit.
 Here are the most common ones:

 Customer acquisition cost (CAC) and customer lifetime value (LTV) are imbalanced

-The price of converting each new customer is called CAC (customer acquisition cost), and is a key metric to monitor throughout every stage of growth.
+The price of converting each new customer is called CAC (customer acquisition cost), and is a key metric to monitor throughout every growth stage.

 If you’re overspending on acquisition, you’re cutting into your profit margins.
 Especially if your churn rate is high, your service will quickly become financially unsustainable.